FindMySchool LogoFindMySchool

 This school suits students who benefit from predictable routines, want access to a broad timetable of clubs, and are willing to take responsibility for learning as they move into Key Stage 4 and post-16 study.
 The main challenge is aligning fit and support for students with additional needs, and ensuring home-school communication matches what your family expects.

 The most recent Ofsted inspection (May 2024, published June 2024) retained a Good judgement and confirmed effective safeguarding.
-GCSE and A-level performance sits around the England middle band on the available comparative benchmarks, with a strong emphasis on calm routines and structured support.
+In the 2025 dataset, GCSE and A-level performance sits around the England middle band on the available comparative benchmarks, with a strong emphasis on calm routines and structured support.

-The school is marked oversubscribed in the available admissions dataset, meaning there can be more applications than places.
-For September 2026 entry, families should follow the local authority timeline carefully and check how catchment, siblings, and distance apply to their circumstances.
+The school is marked oversubscribed in the available admissions results, meaning there can be more applications than places.
+For September 2027 entry, families should follow the local authority timeline carefully and check how catchment, siblings, and distance apply to their circumstances.

 For students applying to study three A-levels, the published requirement is an average points score of 4.8 across the best eight GCSE results, including grade 4 or higher in maths or English language or literature.
 The sixth form also publishes a calendar of key dates, typically including open events in November and applications in January.